-I am an adjunct professor at Rider University in the Communication and Journalism department and the Film and Media Studies Program.
-I love media theory, production and critical analysis.
-As a creative director and visual storyteller I have worked within every business segment with top Fortune 500 companies including: fashion retail, finance, pharmaceutical, real estate development and technology, as well as nonprofits and policy think-tanks.
-I often integrate the real business world into my coursework and am an early adopter of emerging media technologies, incorporating skills needed to ready students for the current business culture.
+I worked as an adjunct professor at Rider University in the Communication and Journalism department and the Film and Media Studies Program.
+I love teaching media theory, multi-media production and critical analysis.
+As a creative director and visual storyteller I worked within every business segment with top Fortune 500 companies including: fashion retail, finance, pharmaceutical, real estate development and technology, as well as nonprofits and policy think-tanks.
+I often integrated the real business world into my coursework and am an early adopter of emerging media technologies, incorporating skills needed to ready students for the current business culture.

 At Rider University, the online "Canvas" environment can be flexible and engaging, especially when students collaborate in teams.
 They discuss their favorite movies and television shows which allows complete freedom within the coursework to cover any media examples for comparison and contrast within the context of each week's texts.
 When covering fandom we discuss current movie franchises like Batman, Harry Potter, Fast & Furious, as well a long-time media enterprises with Star Trek, Star Wars and The Rocky Horror Picture Show.
 Students develop personal media journals where they analyze their own media usage incorporating current television shows like American Idol, Scandal and the Walking Dead to consider whether they are passive or active consumers of media.
 Much of the course integrates the concept of the "public sphere" and "audience measurement" and students compare and contrast historical media with current media examples while examining commercials, theatre, news, gaming, movies, radio, Internet, and social media.
 Students enjoy a Facebook observation assignment where they analyze audiences for pages like Old Spice and Humans of New York to consider whether Facebook users truly have agency with their public engagement.
 Issues of net neutrally and privacy come into play with a "digital shadow" assignment.